wbamberg/wbamberg.github.io/_posts/2018-3-11-interactive-examples.md

 ## First prototypes

 The project was first outlined in the [MDN product strategy](https://docs.google.com/presentation/d/1S5kyvJyt7OX5Xe41vdcQmG_iTrNtTR0paoRvrkKLH28/edit#slide=id.g13778398cd_2_0), published at the end of 2016.
-For the first iteration we didn't plan to make them interactive: we thought that they would just be static code samples.
-[Julien Gattelier] and [Sebastian Zartner] suggested that they could be more interesting.

-In the early prototypes the JS editor looked something like this:
+We discussed some ideas on the MDN mailing list, and the first prototypes looked something like this:

 ![](../images/interactive-examples/js-editor-first-user-test.png)